jondeuce/DECAES.jl/docs/src/cli.md

 $ julia -e 'using DECAES; main()' image.nii <COMMAND LINE ARGS>
 ```

-For the remainder of this section, we will make use `decaes.jl` from option 1.
+For the remainder of this section, we will make use of the `decaes.jl` script from option 1.

 ## Multithreading